emu-wg/rfc7170bis/draft-ietf-emu-rfc7170bis.md

 A successful TEAP Phase 2 conversation MUST always end in a successful Crypto-Binding TLV and Result TLV exchange.
-A TEAP server may initiate the Crypto-Binding TLV and Result TLV exchange without initiating any EAP conversation in TEAP Phase 2.
+A TEAP server may initiate the Crypto-Binding TLV and Result TLV exchange without initiating any inner methods in TEAP Phase 2.
 After the final Result TLV exchange, the TLS tunnel is terminated, and a cleartext EAP Success or EAP Failure is sent by the server.
 Peers implementing TEAP MUST NOT accept a cleartext EAP Success or failure packet prior